 Knowing this is crucial when it comes to stopping verbal abuse.

-3) There’s Easy Ways to Handle Verbal Abuse
+3) There are Ways to Handle Verbal Abuse

 Stopping verbal abuse isn’t about beating the abuser in a verbal fight.
 It’s about defusing things before they start.